dotnet/crank/src/Microsoft.Crank.Controller/README.md

   --[JOB].framework <tfm>                                                  The framework version to use in case it can't be assumed from the .NET runtime version. e.g., netcoreapp3.1
   --[JOB].buildArguments <argument>                                        An argument to pass to msbuild.
 Can be used multiple times to define multiple values.
   --[JOB].selfContained <true|false>                                       Whether to deploy the app as stand-alone.
 Default is true.
+  --[JOB].publishAot <true|false>                                          Whether to deploy the app as native aot.
+Default is false.
   --[JOB].useMonoRuntime <jit|llvm-jit|llvm-aot>                           Use a specific mono runtime instead of the dotnet core runtime.
   --[JOB].packageReferences <package=version>                              A package reference to add to the csproj.
 Can be used multiple times to define multiple values.
   --[JOB].patchReferences <true|false>                                     Whether to patch the TFM of project references.
 Default is false.